Alchemist-X/howcryptoworksbook/Part_01_Bitcoin_Fundamentals.md

 Once the channel is established, the parties can transact an unlimited number of times by updating their channel's balance sheet off-chain.
 All state changes require mutual agreement and are secured by cryptography.
 When they are finished, they can close the channel by broadcasting the final state to the Bitcoin blockchain.
 The network can also route payments across multiple interconnected channels.

 Lightning uses **HTLCs** and **onion routing** for private, trust-minimized payments; **watchtowers** help penalize cheating.
 Channel liquidity is directional (inbound vs outbound) and affects routing success; rebalancing and swap services help manage liquidity for reliable routing.

+Think of Lightning as a canal system with locks.
+You can only send a boat if there’s enough water on your side (outbound capacity), and you can only receive if the other side has room to raise water to meet you (inbound capacity).
+Multi-hop routes work only when each lock along the path has water oriented the right way.
+Rebalancing is like shifting barges to move water back without closing the canal.
+HTLCs are sealed containers that either pass every lock intact or return unopened; onion routing means each lock‑keeper sees only the next hop, not the whole voyage.

 ---